Product category

-Cybersecurity Startup Valuation: 2022 Multiples + Example
+Cybersecurity Startup Valuation: 2024 Multiples + Example

 According to a recent research, the global cybersecurity market is projected to reach $366 billion by 2028.
-Due to strong underlying market trends, the Cybersecurity industry has some of highest tech valuations out there, indeed we get a median EV/Revenue multiple of 10.5x even for publicly-listed companies..!
+Due to strong underlying market trends, the Cybersecurity industry has some of the highest tech valuations out there, indeed we get a median EV/Revenue multiple of 10.5x even for publicly-listed companies..!

 Whether you’re looking for a valuation, as a founder or an investor, you’re at the right place.
 In this article we’ll go through a step-by-step valuation guide that works for any Cybersecurity startup.